California

 The mistake is assuming the market will suddenly get easy.
 Southern California tends to punish buyers who rely on perfect timing.

-You cannot control the next headline, the next Fed meeting, or the next geopolitical event pushing bond markets around.
+You can't control the next headline, the next Fed meeting, or the next geopolitical event pushing bond markets around.

 • Know your true monthly comfort zone